 Financial Statement Notes / Footnotes

-Financial statement notes are the additional important information apart from the basic 3 financial statements.
-These notes to financial statements give due clarity to the users in right interpretation of the financial statements.
-The presentation totally depends upon what standardized accounting principles are followed (GAAP or IFRS)?
+Financial statement notes are the additional important information apart from the basic three financial statements.
+These notes to financial statements clarify the users in the correct interpretation of the financial statements.
+Does the presentation totally depend upon what standardized accounting principles (GAAP or IFRS) are followed?
 Yes, you are right, they will be different in each country.
-It depends on the disclosure requirements in the respective country’s standards or law.
+It depends on the disclosure requirements in the respective country’s standards or the law.

 Importance / Benefits of Financial Statement Notes

 If we look at financial statements, they are just numbers and numbers.
 A true understanding of the state of affairs is not possible until you understand how those numbers arrive.
 Let’s look at it from the opposite angle.
 If these notes were mixed with the financial statements, wouldn’t it create clutter in the annual report?
 To avoid such clutter, notes to financial statements are separated from financial statements.
 Also, it facilitates ease to a different levels of users.
 For example, a user who is just interested in how much dividend is declared can only go to the required section and find out.
 If the user is an analyst, he will not only read the financial statements but will do an in-depth analysis of the footnotes also.

 - Importance / Benefits of Financial Statement Notes